TrinityCore/minimanager/README.md

 Ensure you have `ext-gmp` and `ext-mysqli` extensions included and enabled on your installation of PHP.

-The minimum required version of PHP is currently PHP 7.4.
-However, as [support for 7.4 EOL'd in November 2022](https://www.php.net/supported-versions.php)
+The minimum required version of PHP is currently PHP 8.1.33.
-, you
-should upgrade to PHP 8.0 **as soon as possible**.

 A docker compose configuration has been provided for convenience.
 Note that you do not need to apply the `mmfpm.sql` when using the docker configuration - an init script does this during build.